-In Marsala, there is the Baglio Anselmi, a former winery: the warehouses host a Museum that contains the fascinating wreck of a Punic ship.
+In Marsala, there is the Baglio Anselmi, a former winery: the warehouses host a Museum that keeps the fascinating wreck of a Punic ship.
 Outside the museum, there is the archaeological park with a Roman insula, brought to light in 1939.
 It is a large building with mosaic floors, a spa facility, and the imposing decumanus maximus.

 At Favignana, in the Egadi, there is the former Florio delle Tonnare di Favignana e Formica.
-Stabilimento Florio

 rostrum – Egadi battle – ph.
 Ex Stabilimento Florio